2022-23 Residence Life Handbook

 Please have your mail addressed to you in the following manner:

-If you receive mail that is not yours, please return the mail to the RA during office hours.
+If you receive mail that is not yours, please return the mail to the RA office.
 Do not open mail that isn’t addressed to you.
 If you believe that a package is missing, please contact the Student Development Department.

 If you have lost your mailbox key, you can obtain a replacement key by visiting the RA office during the listed office hours.
 Replacement keys are $25.
 That amount is added to your student account.

-Upon leaving the residence halls you will be requested to leave a forwarding address with the housing office.
+Upon leaving the residence halls you will be requested to change your address on your student account through your WIN account.
 Only first-class mail can be forwarded.
 Mail will be forwarded for one term only following a resident’s departure.

 Any time a student uses common spaces within the residence hall (spaces outside of their room/apartment), students are expected to wear appropriate attire: upper garment (ex: shirt), lower garment (ex: shorts), and shoes.
-Students are not to walk through the residence hall common spaces in only undergarments, only a towel, and/or shirtless.
+Students are not to walk through the residence hall common spaces in undergarments, a towel, and/or shirtless/shoeless.

 BATHROOMS: Apartment-style (Appanoose, Keokuk/Mahaska, Traxler, and Wapello) have bathroom(s) within the apartment.
-Suite-Style (Wapello) has a bathroom that connects two bedrooms.
+Super Single units (Wapello) have a bathroom that connects two bedrooms.
 Residents in these buildings are responsible for providing their own bathroom supplies and cleaning their bathroom.
 Oak Hall has traditional communal-style bathrooms with two showers, multiple toilets, and two sinks.
 Oak residents should use the bathroom in their wing.
-Guests need to choose a bathroom assigned to their gender.
+Guests need to choose a bathroom appropriate to their gender.
 IHCC custodial staff will clean the bathroom and stock it with toilet paper and hand soap.
-Trustee Hall and Cooper Creek Residence Hall have single-use bathrooms.
+Trustee Hall and Cooper Creek Hall have single-use bathrooms.
 IHCC custodial staff will clean the bathroom and stock it with toilet paper and hand soap.
-Only one person can use the bathroom at a time.
+Only one person can use the single use bathroom at a time.
 Some buildings have guest bathrooms in the common areas.
-If a single-use bathroom is used, only one person can use the bathroom at a time.
-Students are not to empty their room trash into any public bathroom trashcan.
+Students are not to empty their room trash into any public bathroom or kitchenette trashcan.
 Students who dispose of their trash in other locations (other than the outside dumpster) will receive a conduct referral and possibly a fine.

 LOUNGES: The residence hall lounges have been furnished as common areas for all resident students.
 This furniture, TV’s, computers, keyboards, etc. may not be removed.
 If a resident is found with lounge furniture in their room, they will be fined.